SiegeSailor/OpenSource.Bucket/README.md

 # Overview

 This is a backend service project that provides a RESTful interface for AWS S3 using Flask.
-Following the Microservices Principle, this project has been wrapped with Docker, LocalStack, and Terraform to isolate the running/deploying environments with a fully configurable layer that support development on the local laptops, testing in CI/CD pipelines, and deployment to the AWS services.
+Following the Microservices Principle, this project has been wrapped with Docker, LocalStack, and Terraform to isolate the running/deploying-environments with a fully configurable layer that support development on the local laptops, testing in CI/CD pipelines, and deployment to the AWS services.

 ## RESTful Interface